Himanshumbti/advertisement-success-prediction-model-/README.md

 **WHAT I HAD DONE**
 - Discussed some major columns on which Advertisement Success depends.
-- Handling outliers of diagnosis columns.
-As, it is very important because at last we're predicting success rate of Advertisement.
 - Then I used different classification models present in sklearn to train the model.
-- Use Correlation coefficients to measure how strong a relationship is between two variables.

 **MODELS USED**
 -  Logistic Regression